chethanaboon/Company_Directory/README.md

 Create a web application that displays a list of companies and their details, including multiple possible locations.
 The application should have a Python backend API, a React frontend with a two-page structure and map integration, and be containerized using Docker.

+## Start the App
+- Build and start all containers in one go(run in root directory) : `docker-compose up --build --force-recreate`
+    - Backend and frontend tests will run and results will be shown in console.
+NOTE: added tests as services for ease of running.
+In prod, we can remove these containers.
+    - Frontend will start at :  http://localhost:5173
+    - Backend will start at : http://localhost:8000

 ## Key Features:
 1. Page 1:
     - Shows a grid of all companies from db as cards.
 Each card shows name and main location's address